-I am a Lecturer and Chancellor's Fellow in the School of Government & Public Policy at the University of Strathclyde.
-Before moving to Glasgow in 2017, I was a Max Weber Fellow at the European University Institute in Florence and a postdoctoral researcher at the University of Copenhagen on the project GovLis.
+I am a Senior Lecturer (Associate Professor) and Chancellor's Fellow in the School of Government & Public Policy at the University of Strathclyde in Glasgow.
+Before moving to Scotland, I was a Max Weber Fellow at the European University Institute in Florence and a postdoctoral researcher at the University of Copenhagen on the project GovLis.
 I received my DPhil from the University of Oxford (Nuffield College).
-I also hold an MSc in Comparative Politics (Democracy) from the London School of Economics and Political Science and a BA in Integrated Social Sciences from Jacobs University Bremen.

-My research interests are at the intersection between comparative politics and political behaviour.
-I use quantitative methods and focus predominantly on Europe.
-My work is structured around three main themes.
+My research interests are at the intersection of comparative politics and political behaviour.
+My work centres around three main themes:

 3) Policy representation in Europe